Gego: Personal life

 In 1940 Gego met Venezuelan urban planner Ernst Gunz at the architectural firm where she worked with other architects to design the Los Caobos housing estate for Luis Roche.
 They married in October 1940 and opened a furniture studio called ‘Gunz’, where Gego designed lamps and wooden furniture.
 Together the couple had Tomás (b.
 1942) and Barbara (b.
 1944).
 Gego closed Gunz in 1944 in order to spend more time with her children.
 By 1948 she returned to designing private homes, nightclubs, and restaurants.

 In 1951 she separated from Gunz, and in 1952 met artist and graphic designer Gerd Leufert.
-Gego and Leufert remained partnered for life.
-This romantic partnership coincides with the development of her artistic career.
-She begins exhibiting her watercolors, collages, and monotypes in 1954 and is experimenting with creating three-dimensional objects by 1956.
+Gego and Leufert remained partnered for the rest of her life.
+The romantic partnership coincides with the development of her artistic career: She began exhibiting her watercolors, collages, and monotypes in 1954 and by 1956 was experimenting with creating three-dimensional objects.